VerifAPS/verifaps-lib/README.md

 Contributing
 ------------

-for more information about contributing and compiling from source check out the [contribute guide](CONTRIBUTING.md)
+For more information about contributing and compiling from source check out the [contribute guide](CONTRIBUTING.md).